srnarayanaa/cpalgo/README.md

 # cpalgo
+The library documentation will be made public by June 15, 2021.

 cpalgo is a Python Library that contains over 100 standard competitive programming algorithms for faster access.
 ## Installation